 5. Alis - 'Nân' (Albania) 🇦🇱

 I'm also a tad devastated to see Albania stuck this early in the running order.
-I genuinely got goosebumps watching the performance and had mentally pegged this as an underdog contender, but climbing to the top from this early will be an uphill battle, particularly with Albania being as underrated (again) as they often are.
+I genuinely got goosebumps watching the semi-final performance and had mentally pegged this as an underdog contender, but climbing to the top from this early will be an uphill battle, particularly with Albania again being as underrated as they often are.

 Either way, 'Nân' is incredible and it already breaks my heart to have to prepare for the inevitable robbery.